Projects per year

 Johan van Griensven (°1972), Medical Doctor (KU Leuven Belgium 1997), Internal Medicine specialist (KU Leuven 2004), PhD Medical Sciences: “Gene therapy of AIDS: Gene transfer of Antiretroviral Genes into Hematopoietic Stem Cells Using HIV-Derived Vectors” (Rega Institute, KU Leuven 2003; FWO scholarship), Masters in Epidemiology, London School of Hygiene and Tropical Medicine, 2010).

-Between 2004 and 2014, he was based as clinician and researcher in Africa (including three years with Médecins Sans Frontières) and Asia (Cambodia).
-In 2008, he joined ITM with a post-doctoral grant from the Baillet Latour Foundation, to launch clinical research on neglected tropical diseases and their interaction with HIV.
-Since 2015, he heads the unit of Neglected Tropical Diseases at ITM.
+Between 2004 and 2014, I worked as a clinician and researcher in Africa—including three years with Médecins Sans Frontières—and in Asia (Cambodia).
+In 2008, I joined ITM with a post-doctoral grant from the Baillet Latour Foundation to launch clinical research on neglected tropical diseases and their interaction with HIV.
+Since 2015, I have headed the Unit of Neglected Tropical Diseases at ITM, and in 2021 I was appointed Head of the Department of Clinical Sciences.

-His main field of interest is visceral leishmaniasis (VL) and HIV co-infection, with clinical trials and nested laboratory studies conducted in Ethiopia.
-He has a track record in leading scientific projects in complex settings, beyond leishmaniasis.
-During the 2013-2016 Ebola outbreak in West-Africa, he led a large consortium conducting a phase II/III clinical trial on convalescent plasma as treatment for Ebola virus disease in Guinea (H2020 funding; http://www.ebolatx.eu/).
-He co-launched the ITM outbreak research team and is currently member of the outbreak research team’s steering committee.
+Beyond leishmaniasis, I have led scientific projects in complex outbreak settings.
+During the 2013–2016 Ebola outbreak in West Africa, I coordinated a large European consortium that conducted a phase II/III clinical trial on convalescent plasma as treatment for Ebola virus disease in Guinea (H2020 funding; ebolatx.eu).
+I also co-founded ITM’s outbreak research team and currently serve on its steering committee.

-He has published in high impact scientific journals including New England Journal of Medicine (n=3), Nature (n=1), Lancet (n=4) and Lancet Infectious Diseases (n=9).
-In 2017, he received the Dubois-Briguez price for research in tropical medicine.
+I have published extensively in high-impact journals, including the New England Journal of Medicine (4 papers), Nature (2), The Lancet (4), and Lancet Infectious Diseases (13).
+In 2017, I received the Dubois-Briguéz Prize for research in tropical medicine.

 Five key publications